samthird/smart_meter/README.md

 You will also need a Raspberry Pi with the associated accessories (SD card + power supply)

-This project is based on conde from this repository: ```https://gist.github.com/bandaangosta/134c9d84ae9bd317297e96dcc0b9c860```
+This project is based on code from this repository: ```https://gist.github.com/bandaangosta/134c9d84ae9bd317297e96dcc0b9c860```

 ## Installation